metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Invoke-WinCommand.md

 ### -ScriptBlock

-The ScriptBlock to invoke in the compatibility session.
+The scriptblock to invoke in the compatibility session

 ```yaml
 Type: System.Management.Automation.ScriptBlock